Hakka Lei Cha Central Chinese Green Tea Soup

 Lei Cha, as it is known and enjoyed today, is commonly made from oolong tea, various roasted nuts and seeds, mung beans and crushed puffed rice.
 It is commonly enjoyed with an array of side dishes made from leek, long beans, kale, string beans, cabbage, dried radish and aduki beans.
 The combination of these side dishes and Lei Cha make for an incredibly delicious and nutrition-packed meal.

-- 1 oz loose leaf oolong tea (such as Organic Wu Yi Oolong Tea or Shui Xian Oolong Tea)
+- 1 oz loose leaf oolong tea (such as Organic Wu Yi Oolong Tea)

 - 16 oz (1 lb) peanuts